Silurian-Devonian Terrestrial Revolution: Silurian and Devonian life

 The Devonian witnessed the widespread greening of the Earth's surface, with many modern vascular plant clades originating during this period.
 Basal members of Euphyllophytina, the clade that includes trimerophytes, ferns, progymnosperms, and seed plants, are known from Early Devonian fossils.
 Lycopsids experienced their first evolutionary radiation during the Devonian period.
+Early Devonian plant communities were generally similar regardless of what landmass they inhabited, although zosterophyllopsids displayed high levels of endemism.

-The first true forest environments featuring trees exceeding eight metres in height emerged by the Middle Devonian.
+In the Middle Devonian, euphyllophytes continued to increase in diversity.
+The first true forest environments featuring trees exceeding eight metres in height emerged by the Middle Devonian, with the earliest known fossil forest dating to the Eifelian.
 The oldest known trees were members of the clade Cladoxylopsida.
 Devonian swamp forests were dominated by giant horsetails (Equisetales), clubmosses, ancestral ferns (pteridophytes), and large lycophyte vascular plants such as Lepidodendrales, referred to as scale trees for the appearance of scales on their photosynthetic trunks.
 These lycophytes, which could grow up to 40 metres high, grew in great numbers around swamps along with tracheophytes.
 Seed ferns and true leaf-bearing plants such as progymnosperms also appeared at this time and became dominant in many habitats, particularly archeopteridaleans, which were likely related to conifers.
-Pseudosporochnaleans (related to palms and tree ferns) likewise experienced a similar rise to dominance.
+Pseudosporochnaleans (morphologically similar to palms and tree ferns) likewise experienced a similar rise to dominance.
 Archeopteridaleans had likely developed extensive root systems, making them resistant to drought, and meaning they had a more significant impact on Devonian soil environments than pseudosporochnaleans.

+The Late Devonian saw the most rapid land plant diversification of the Devonian, largely owing to the rapid radiation of pteridophytes and progymnosperms.
 Cladoxylopsids continued to dominate forest ecosystems during the early Late Devonian.
 During the latest Devonian, the first true spermatophytes appeared, evolving as a sister group to archaeopteridaleans or to progymnosperms as a whole.

 Most flora in Devonian coal swamps would have seemed alien in appearance when compared with modern flora, such as giant horsetails which could grow up to 30 m in height.
 Devonian ancestral plants of modern plants that may have been very similar in appearance are ferns (Polypodiopsida), although many of them are thought to have been epiphytes rather than grounded plants.
 True gymnosperms like ginkgos (Ginkgophyta) and cycads (Cycadophyta) would appear slightly after the Devonian in the Carboniferous.